-Looking forward, growth marketing is still a moving target.
-Our modern definition of growth marketing is broad-ranging and includes functions of a data analyst, marketing scientist, automation professional, and sales engineer.
+Looking forward, profit center marketing is still a moving target.
+Our modern definition of profit center marketing is broad-ranging and includes functions of a data analyst, marketing scientist, automation professional, and sales engineer.

 And if you’re ready to pay attention, invest in marketing, and make better decisions about growth, we’ve put together a few principles for leadership.
 They can help you develop and expand to meet new challenges and opportunities in your organization.

-1. For growth marketing to take hold, a company needs to move from a fixed mindset to a growth mindset.
+1. For profit center marketing to take hold, a company needs to move from a fixed mindset to a growth mindset.

 All too often, middle-market organizations get stuck in a “fixed mindset.”
 They believe their abilities are what they are today.
 They choose to be right—right now—over learning or developing.